aaronlifton/react-server-context/README.md

 # react-server-context

+## Requirements

+react-router v4

 ## Will this help me?

-Do you use react-router 4?
+Do you use react-router v4?

 Do you use server side rendering?